November 30, 2017

 They in some cases have implemented BYOD, allowing workers to use the devices they’re already familiar with and that will require little further training.

-Our Kinetic platform provides important features for keeping UC simple, both for your administrators and the users.
+Mobile-X provides important features for keeping UC simple, both for your administrators and the users.

 By automatically coordinating different UC calling platforms from different vendors, the Kinetic platform simplifies the use of features on mobile devices in multi-vendor environments.